dlemasqu/xdispersion/README.md

 ### 3.1 Problems of representing the data
 For Lagrangian data represented in multi-dimensional `xarray.DataArray`, one of the major problems is that the lengths of Lagrangian trajectories are not the same (see **real drifter data** in the figure).
 So it is impossible to use a `traj` dimension to represent different trajectories.

 The second problem is how to represent the dataset of particle pairs.
 For example, if there are 4 particles P1, P2, P3, and P4, through combination one would get 6 pairs (see **pair data** in the figure).
-Pair data are still of difference lengths.
+Pair data are still of different lengths.
 More importantly, each trajectory is duplicated three times so that the overall storage would be greatly increased.

 ![Data Structure](./pics/DataStructure.png)